dstore-dbap/LumberMill/docs/source/modules/input.rst

 Emits events as fast as possible.

 Use this module to load test GambolPutty.
+Also nice for testing your regexes.

+The event field can either be a simple string.
+This string will be used to create a default gambolputty event dict.
+If you want to provide more custom fields, you can provide a dictionary containing at least a "data" field that should your raw event string.

 event: Send custom event data.
+To send a more complex event provide a dict, use a string to send a simple event.
 sleep: Time to wait between sending events.
 events_count: Only send configured number of events.
 0 means no limit.